mzst123/Xdrip-Lipo-Board/README.md

 # Features

--Both Xbridge & Xdrip circuit support, selectable via a switch -Battery can be soldered directly on the PCB or via a JST-2 connector
+- Both Xbridge & Xdrip circuit support, selectable via a switch
+- Battery can be soldered directly on the PCB or via a JST-2 connector
+- Charging Status LED

 # Components: